Data Centers in Amaravati

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct cloud on-ramps within Amaravati, as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network extensions from the nearest major hubs, primarily Hyderabad and Chennai.
-Private network interconnects offer secure, low-latency access.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps within Amaravati, enabling access to 0 cloud regions locally, as of September 2025.
+Accessing hyperscale clouds like AWS, Google Cloud (GCP), or Microsoft Azure requires dedicated network links to the nearest major interconnection hubs, such as Chennai or Hyderabad.

-Internet Exchange Points (IXPs): Public peering is limited within the immediate market.
-Most network peering is conducted privately between carriers or routed through the nearest National Internet Exchange of India (NIXI) points in Hyderabad or Chennai to optimize traffic flow.
+Internet Exchange Points (IXPs): Public peering is limited within the city itself.
+Most network peering is conducted privately or routed through major national exchanges located in nearby metropolitan areas.

 Power Analysis